-With the onset of the Covid-19 Pandemic, many health services including kinesiology are more likely to include the delivery of services to clients (the Public) through Telehealth platforms, this can include telephone calls and video conferencing for appointments.
-The BCAK wants to ensure the public is aware that there are both benefits and risks related to receiving services by Telehealth.
+With the onset of the Covid-19 Pandemic in 2020, kinesiologists among many health services, began to offer Telehealth services to their clients.
+The BCAK wants to ensure you are informed of both the benefits and risks related to receiving services by Telehealth.

-If you are a client of a Kinesiologist, or are a Third-Party Insurer, wishing to assess the viability of the Kinesiology Telehealth services being recommended/provided, ensure your Kinesiologist adequately explains and discloses information which demonstrates they are:
+If you are a client of a Kinesiologist, or are a Third-Party Insurer, wishing to assess the suitability of Kinesiology Telehealth services being provided, ensure your Kinesiologist adequately explains and discloses information which demonstrates they are:

-- Obtaining your informed consent - by presenting and explaining an informed consent document which clearly defines how, why, when, where and what virtual Telehealth services are being provided, how your information is being protected and if sessions are being recorded – In addition, the Consent Form must stipulate that you have been provided the form, understand the content and agree (sign to indicate acceptance of the terms and conditions) to the delivery of those services.
+- Obtaining your informed consent - by presenting and explaining an informed consent document which clearly defines how, why, when and what virtual Telehealth services are or will be provided, how your information is being protected and if sessions are being recorded.
+In addition, the Consent form must stipulate that you have been offered a copy of the form, understand the information contained and agree (by signing) to indicate acceptance of the terms and conditions.